 Support Brackets for Critical Components of a Perfusion System

-Due to multiple acquisitions and mergers, 30 existing brackets assemblies were sourced from multiple suppliers.
+Due to multiple acquisitions and mergers, 30 support brackets for perfusion system components were sourced from multiple suppliers.
 They were inconsistent in appearance, cost and quality.

 - KDI re-designed and prototyped all 30 bracket assemblies